MohamedKaraahmed/CRM-System/README.md

 ## Welcome to our CRM System project!

-To enhance user experience and avoid the tedious task of entering commands, our company has decided to present the functionality of each command with the number that stands before it.
+Our CRM System is dedicated to facilitating the work of employees within our company in managing relationships with both current and future customers.
+This application simplifies the process of working with clients, making it more efficient and user-friendly.
+The project offers an intuitive command-based interface, allowing users to easily create, update, search, delete, and view all active clients.
+By associating each command with a numeric identifier, the system enhances user interaction.

 ### Example for command and its usage: